cooper/net-async-omegle/README.md

 ### $om = Net::Async::Omegle->new(%options)

-Creates an Omegle object.
+Creates an Omegle manager object.
 After creating it, you should `->add` it to your IO::Async::Loop.
 Once it has been added, you should
 `$om->init` it.
 Any of the options listed above may be used, but all are optional.

 ```perl